 9. Mortal Kombat: Deadly Alliance

 Mortal Kombat: Deadly Alliance begins our descent into the worse MK games of all time.
 It was a better 3D fighting game than Midway’s first attempt (hint hint), but today, it looks like a failed attempt at a much-needed reboot, which wouldn’t come to fruition until Mortal Kombat (2011).

 The mechanics worked well, but the story choices — such as killing off longtime favorites — failed spectacularly.
 To be clear, the story itself wasn’t terrible, and we appreciated the risks it took, but it went on to prop up a new collection of fighters that weren’t very interesting.
 In fact, there were almost as many new characters as returning characters, and the vast majority of them felt underdeveloped.

 10. Mortal Kombat: Armageddon

 Mortal Kombat: Armageddon is proof that you can most certainly have too much of something.
 In Armageddon‘s case, it was fighters.
 Armageddon featured every single MK character to date, boasting a daunting roster of 62.
 That seems impressive on the surface, but the task of making 62 characters interesting appears to have been too much.
 Many of the characters, even longtime favorites, lacked a distinctive personality.

-Reused movesets and the bizarre choice to let you assign fatalities to each character made many fighters feel more like skins than anything else.
-You could even add to the lengthy but uninspired roster by creating your own characters.
-In the end, Armageddon became one of the most forgettable 3D entries in the franchise despite bringing the whole crew to the party.
+Reused movesets and the questionable choice to let you assign fatalities to each character mean that many fighters feel more like skins than anything else.
+If you want, you can create your own characters to add to the lengthy, if uninspired, roster.
+Armageddon was one of the franchise’s most forgettable 3D entries when it comes down to it, even if it did bring the whole crew to the party.

 11. Mortal Kombat 4

-Midway’s first attempt at bringing the franchise to the 3D era wasn’t a complete disaster, but it wasn’t great either.
-Blocky visuals, poor voice acting, and a move away from the dark comedy that felt like an important part of MK’s identity hurt the overall presentation.
-It also just didn’t feel that great in motion, with clunky combat and a bland roster of new characters.
+Midway’s first attempt to bring the franchise to the 3D era wasn’t the worst we’ve seen, but it was far from the best.
+Blocky visuals and poor voice acting hampered the presentation, and we missed the dark comedy that had been such a fundamental part of MK’s identity.
+The motion was also disappointing, with clunky combat and a bland roster of new characters.